 On September 1st, Rev. Ben and Mrs Esther Thorpe move into their Vicarage in Skye Crescent, Newton Leys.
 This is so very exciting and marks a brand new start at St Mary’s in terms of pioneering a new Christian community from scratch in part of an unreached area of our Anglican parish.

-Ben’s licensing will be on the 21st September at 7.30pm and will be held at the brand new Newton Leys School, which opens its gates in September.
-This will be conducted by Bishop Alan Wilson and will be a great celebration as a new visionary work begins.
+Ben’s licensing was held on the 21st September 2016 at 7.30pm and was held at the brand new Newton Leys School, which opened its gates in September.
+This was conducted by Bishop Alan Wilson and was a great celebration as new visionary work begins.

 A pioneer church is something that perhaps not many of us will actually attend, as it needs to be a church which reflects its community from the very beginning: however some of us may live there now, or go to live there because of what is occurring, or live in MK and are called by God to be 100% totally committed to that new church.

 Ben will be on staff at St Mary’s and on my senior leadership team.
 He will attend staff meetings and be seriously supported by me and the staff team.
 At the same time, he will have a huge degree of independence and he may not be seen very much at the St Mary’s church building as his focus will be on Newton Leys.

 This part of the jigsaw is very much coming into shape and coming alive.
 Please pray.

 Since the vision launch a lot of work has gone into the appointing of a staff team that has the expertise and capacity for the vision ahead.
 These are the new staff now on board in our church:

 We are very aware of the need to find someone with fundraising skills to help us find finance for the new Church Community Centre and the Community Worker’s salary.
 Please pray for this and let us know if you know anyone who could help us in this area.
 It is a voluntary position and would be a tremendous asset to our team.